Jorenar/blog/2023-02-10-vla-usecases.md

 title:  "Use-cases of VM types in C"
 ---

-An earlier version of my [Pitfalls of VLA in C](/blog/vla-pitfalls) article contained an example of useful case of VLA, but since there are actually two of them (and I'd be overjoyed being presented with more), they deserve a dedicated, if low effort, post of their own.
-After all, those use-cases are the only reason why I compile with `-Wvla-larger-than=0` rather than more strict and reliable `-Wvla`.
+An earlier version of my [Pitfalls of VLA in C](/vla-pitfalls) article contained an example of usefulness of VLA.
+But since there are actually two of them (and I'd be overjoyed being presented with more), they deserve a dedicated, if low effort, post of their own.
+After all, those use-cases are the only reason why I compile with `-Wvla-larger-than=0` rather than stricter and more reliable `-Wvla`.

 # Size check when passing to function

-"Only" a bit over two decades after the introduction of VLA to C language, GCC started giving warnings about passing to functions bigger than declared size of arrays when we actually decide to utilize VLA syntax in parameters.
+"Only" a bit over two decades after the standardization of VLA in C language, GCC started giving warnings about passing to functions bigger than declared size of arrays when we actually decide to utilize VLA syntax in parameters.